maciejburzynski/generali-doc/README.md

 ### user-auth-service

 Service to store systems' users.
-Exposing following endpoints:
+Exposes following endpoints:
-- `/users/login` - to receive JWT to be authenticated to work with other services.
+- `POST` `/users/login` - to receive JWT to be authenticated to work with other services.
 Token is valid for 10 mins.
 The endpoint does not require to be authenticated.
-- `/users/register` - to register users.
+- `POST` `/users/register` - to register users.
 Requires authentication before.
-- `/users` - returns all registered users users.
+- `GET` `/users` - returns all registered users users.
 Requires increased priviliges.
-- `/users/{id}`- for updating particular user.
+- `PUT` `/users/{id}`- for updating particular user.
 Requires increased priviliges.

+### mail-service

+Service responsible for user notification/communication.
+Exposes following endpoints:
+- `POST` `/api/mails` - to send an e-mail.
+- `GET` `/api/mails` - to get all mails.

+Usage of the service requires:
+- for other application - Basic Auth
+- for users - JWT

+*`send email` - save at local machine in home directory, folder `mails`